eb-del/mettle/content/Places/Afterlife.md

 Unlike  Seath, the afterlife does not have a [[World Soul|world soul]].

-Some [[eternals]] reside permanently in the afterlife.
+Some [[Eternals]] reside permanently in the afterlife.
 These eternals are often vying for the placement of human souls into their dominion or realm.

 # Further Reading
 - [[Places]]